Client Confidentiality

 - Recommendations, guidelines and policies set down by the Australian Information Commissioner

-- QLD State legislation
+- QLD State legislation/ Federal Legislation

 - Queensland Information Privacy Act 2009